vicking20/jfresolve/README.md

 ### Optional Settings

-- **Enable Search Interception**: When enabled, search queries will return results frome xternal search provider.
+- **Enable Search Interception**: When enabled, search queries will return results from external search provider.
 - **Preferred Stream Quality**: Select preferred quality when multiple stream options are available.
 Auto will select the highest quality stream.
 - **Search Result Limit**: Maximum number of results to return from TMDB searches.
 - **Unreleased Buffer Days**: Number of days before official release date to consider content as "released".
 - **Enable Separate Anime Folder**: When enabled, anime shows (TMDB genre ID 16) will be added to a separate anime folder instead of the main series folder.
-- **Enable Auto Library Population**: Automatically populate your library with trending/popular content.
+- **Enable Auto Library Population**: Automatically populate your library with trending/popular/top rated content.
 - **Items Per Run**: Maximum number of new items to add each time the population task runs.
 - **Enable Custom FFmpeg Settings**: When disabled, Jellyfin's default FFmpeg settings will be used.
 Enable this to customize probe and analyze settings for better stream detection.
+- **Enable Movie Failover**: Automatically retry failed movie streams with alternative quality versions.
+- **Enable Show Failover**: Automatically retry failed TV show streams with alternative quality versions.
+- **Failover Grace Period**: Time in seconds to wait before retrying a failed stream (prevents immediate retry spam).
+- **Failover Window**: Time in seconds during which a failed stream won't be retried again (prevents continuous failures).

 ## Scheduled Tasks